nephatrine/docker-nginx-ssl/README.md

 - `/mnt/config/etc/nginx.d/*`
 - `/mnt/config/www/default/*`

-Modifications to some of thee may require a service restart to pull in the changes made.
+Modifications to some of these may require a service restart to pull in the changes made.